The Wonder of Rapidly Growing Spring GrassUpdated: January 25, 2018 Healthy Living

 Rapidly growing spring grass has a magical quality about it.
 Cows that graze on this type of grass produce the most nutrient dense milk of the entire year – milk loaded with the critically important fat soluble vitamins A, D, and K (Activator X) that Dr. Weston A. Price wrote about in his groundbreaking book Nutrition and Physical Degeneration.

-I’m not talking about the synthetic vitamins A and D artificially added to processed, store milk.
+I’m not talking about the synthetic vitamin A and D artificially added to processed, store milk.
 Grassbased dairy contains vitamins A/D/K in their natural, nontoxic form.
-No need for synthetic fortification in grassbased dairy like what is necessary for the nutritionless store milk coming from confined holstein cows consuming unnatural, genetically modified feed and shot up with antibiotics, steroids, and hormones!
+No need for synthetic fortification in grassbased dairy like what is necessary for the nutritionless store milk coming from confined holstein A1 cows consuming unnatural, genetically modified feed and shot up with antibiotics, steroids, and hormones!

 At my local dairy pickup last week, I immediately knew the spring grass with all its nutrient dense magic had returned to my farmer’s pastures as soon as he began to unload the crates of cream-loaded milk from his truck.
 The milk, which had been an off-white color for the past several months since the first frosts on winter eliminated any trace of green for the cows to graze upon, was suddenly beige!

 Within moments, one gal asked the farmer if there were any extra gallons to be had in addition to the 19 she was already picking up for herself and two other families.
 She got lucky and snagged 3 additional gallons.